 by: Norita Yoder

-If you wish to hear more historical stories like this, please call or visit the Amish & Mennonite Heritage Center.
-We offer guided tours of “Behalt” – a 10 ft. x 265 ft. cyclorama oil-on-canvas painting that illustrates the heritage of the Amish and Mennonite people from their beginnings in Zurich, Switzerland, to the present day.
+If you wish to hear more historical stories like this please call or visit the Amish & Mennonite Heritage Center.
+We offer guided tours of “Behalt” – a 10 ft. x 265 ft. cyclorama oil-on-canvas painting that illustrates the heritage of the Amish and Mennonite people from their Anabaptist beginnings in Zurich, Switzerland, to the present day.
 Behalt means “to keep” or “remember.”
-Hours: Mon-Sat 9:00-5:00.
-Location: 5798 County Road 77, Millersburg, OH 44654 (near Berlin).
-Please call (330) 893-3192 for more information or to schedule a tour.
+We are open Mon-Sat 9:00-5:00 and are located near Berlin, you can find us at 5798 County Road 77, Millersburg, OH 44654.
+Please call (330) 893-3192 for more information or to schedule a day or evening group tour.